vrfoundations/vrtopics/VR-Best-Practices.md

 // Now I can run it
 deleg();
 ```
-and implement a Callback machine.
-This solves Non-blocking control flow, too many singletons, no need for global data, less messy code.
-Store a map a string (the event name) to array of delegates (the callbacks to be executed) then just implement two methods,
+Delegates become powerful when used as part of a Callback machine.
+The latter solves non-blocking control flow, too many singletons, no need for global data, less messy code.
+We store a map - a string (the event name) to array of delegates (the callbacks to be executed) then just implement two methods,

 `RegisterListener` - place delegate in the dictionary under an event name
 `TriggerEvent` - iterate and call each delegate associated with the event name

 # Other gotchas
-* Component structures that are too deep or too fluid!
+* Component structures can become too deep or too fluid!
 Strict class heirachies have their benefits.
 Loading resources as needed, and late runtime resolution and binding (Resources.Load, GameObject.Find) can lead to lag and delays which break immersion
 * Learn and use more than one tool.
 Unity is a good tool but not necessarily the best for all creative tasks.
 There are other tools and platforms that can be part of your workflow.
 * Beware of the complexity of multiplayer and networked apps.
 Creating Networking applications is very hard.
 Reduce the complexity of the other components of your app to make it possible to complete in time